rdswift/ChapterMaker/README.md

     Email: bswift@rsds.ca

-ChapterMaker had been developed and compiled using SharpDevelop
+ChapterMaker has been developed and compiled using SharpDevelop
 <https://sourceforge.net/projects/sharpdevelop/>.